navapbc/template-application-nextjs/app/README.md

 ## 💻 Development

 [Next.js](https://nextjs.org/docs) provides the React framework for building the web application.
-Pages are defined in the `pages/` directory.
-Pages are automatically routed based on the file name.
-For example, `pages/index.tsx` is the home page.
+Routes are defined in the `app/` directory.
+Pages are automatically routed based on the directory name.
+For example, `app/[locale]/about/page.tsx` would render at `/about` (for English) or `/es-US/about` (for Spanish).

-Files in the `pages/api` are treated as [API routes](https://nextjs.org/docs/api-routes/introduction).
-An example can be accessed at [localhost:3000/api/hello](http://localhost:3000/api/hello) when running locally.

 [**Learn more about developing Next.js applications** ↗️](https://nextjs.org/docs)